 Let’s look at more examples of this principle below.

 Law of Proximity Examples

 You see the law of proximity at work daily, but you might not realize it.
 It appears on web pages, apps, remote controls, business cards, and more.
 Let’s take a look at some examples below.

 Most navigation menus offer simple examples of the law of proximity in action.

 W by Crystal White

 Check out the example above.
 Notice that the primary navigation items are spaced evenly apart.
 Then, there’s a chunk of whitespace before the search, login, and cart buttons.
 This lack of proximity helps to show website visitors that these three items are secondary navigation items.

 Product pages are also great examples of the law of proximity.
 Proximity on a product page is about hierarchy.
-You want to structure product pages so that your users can explore your website without getting lost or reaching a dead end.
+You want to structure product pages so your users can explore your website without getting lost or reaching a dead end.

 High-end products like Fitbit use proximity to emphasize the value and features of their product.

 Images are important too.
 When you add images, try to place them near relevant content to help your readers connect your words and images.
 While you're working on images, make sure to include image alt text include